All the Parts of a Window You Never Imagined You’d Need to Know

 Apron: A horizontal piece of trim underneath the sill.

-Glass: Also called light or glazing.
+Glass: Also called lite (industry terminology for the piece of glass used to create the window) or glazing.
 Four main kinds are available (see Window Glass Options).

 Grille: Also called grid or muntin.
 Decorative cross pieces that divide the window into panes.
 Some grilles are suspended between the glass; others snap off for easy cleaning.
 Grilles for double-hung windows are named according to the number of squares they form (like six over six, as shown above).
 Not to be confused with mullions, which are vertical or horizontal pieces between adjoining window units.